OragonEfreet/OragonEfreet.github.io/src/content/post/banjo/index.md

 ---
-title: "A working draft title"
+title: "So, I'm making a game engine"
-description: "This post is for testing the draft post functionality"
+description: "Thoughs about coding a game engine in C99"
-publishDate: "10 March 2024"
+publishDate: "2025-08-06"
-tags: ["test"]
+tags: ["c", "banjo"]
 draft: true
 ---